simonmichael/hledger/hledger/shell-completion/README.md

 Note if it is installed only as `hledger`, bash-completion will not load it until the user types `hledger<SPACE><TAB>`.
 Consider also symbolic-linking it as `hledger-ui` and `hledger-web`, so that `hledger-ui<SPACE><TAB>` and `hledger-web<SPACE><TAB>` will also load it.

+Here is a place to track the status of shell completions in hledger packages.
+As of 1.40:

+- Homebrew: includes slightly stale completions, installed as `hledger` only
+- Arch Linux AUR: packaging in progress
+- Others: unknown

 ## Completion scripts for other shells

 You're welcome to add completion scripts for other shells.
 It should not be too